-The group manages operational risk as part of the risk management process which is overseen by the RAC.
+The group manages operational risk as part of the risk management process.
 Each division has the responsibility for putting in place appropriate controls to mitigate operational and other risks.
 Both CCD and Vanquis Bank operate their own risk functions whose responsibility it is to monitor operational risks at a divisional level, monitor the controls in place to mitigate those risks and determine the likelihood, value and impact of the risks.
-Regular reporting of all risks, including operational risk, is presented to the divisional boards and to the RAG on a quarterly basis by means of updated risk registers.
+Regular reporting of all risks, including operational risk, is presented to the divisional Boards and to the RAG on a quarterly basis by means of updated risk registers.